MAPC/paycheck-protection-program-ma/README.md

  - Remove rows where `City` equals "Keene" (in New Hampshire) or "Pawtucket" (in Rhode Island)
  - Remove many unused columns for easier reading into the map

+Unique numeric IDs were assigned to each row to keep track of which rows were removed.

  The final data product read into the map is located [here](https://github.com/MAPC/paycheck-protection-program-ma/blob/master/PPP-202-join.csv)